 As a wedding officiant and coordinator, I am asked for location recommendations all the time from many destination brides that want to have an intimate wedding outdoors.
 One of the characteristics of the Lowcountry is the large oak trees.
 I often here, “I want to get married by (or under) the oak trees!”.
 Well the Angel Oak Tree on John’s Island will amaze you!
+Check out the quick photo blog here.

 The Angel Oak is thought to be one of the oldest living things east of the Mississippi River (possibly the Rockies!!).
 Angel Oak is a live oak tree aged approximately 1,500 years.
 It would have sprouted 1000 years before Columbus’ arrival in the New World.
 It is difficult to pinpoint the exact age of the tree due to the tendency of live oaks to develop heart rot, a condition which makes it impossible to obtain accurate core samples.